The Hitchhiker's Guide to Diplomacy Leigh Turner

 Writing the book involved much research.
 I had a mass of material: for decades, I have either kept a diary or written weekly to my parents.
 Any diplomatic career is full of experience; deciding what to include was tough.
 I wanted a book that looked at broad issues – from counter-terrorism and the EU (two separate subjects), through diplomatic immunity and espionage to why “western” powers intervene in some conflicts but not others.
 But I also wanted to write about countries where I’d been posted, such as Russia, Ukraine, Germany, Austria and Turkey, and about issues I’d dealt with, such as the Overseas Territories and Hong Kong.
 I was keen to explore Russia’s war against Ukraine and its origins.

-In serving up a rich diplomatic feast from which people could pick the tastiest bits, I also wanted to explore what lessons diplomats – and others – could draw.
+In serving up a rich diplomatic feast from which people could pick the tastiest bits, I also wanted to explore what lessons both diplomats and non-diplomats could draw.
 How should you respond to, and prepare for, a crisis?
 Can you solve terrorism?
 What went wrong with Brexit, and who was responsible?
 How should you deal with authoritarian leaders?
 Do principles help to forge a career?
 What makes a good politician?
 What can we learn from diplomatic tradecraft?
 And so on.
 I concluded with chapters on how to be an ambassador; and on how diplomacy is struggling to adapt to the modern world.

 Writing all this was immensely enjoyable; and hard work.

-I sent the manuscript to Czernin Verlag on 8 June.
+I sent the manuscript to Czernin Verlag on 8 June 2022.

 Writing “The Hitchhiker’s Guide to Diplomacy”: the translation